marcinofulus/iCSEbook1/iCSE4school/source/Final_z03_AcEff_AO_EN.rst

 -----------
 Programming in Python became an interesting supplement of physics lesson.
 The benefit lies in the possibility of (more or less) easy visualisation of processes with the change of parameters.
 Thank this, the formulae presented during lectures are less abstract and everybody can single\-handed check, how the result of interference depends on frequencies, direction of speed and so on.

 Animations itself were a new challenge for students.
 In the previous version I asked student to develop somehow the code to create some new ideas.
-It failed, because the code was too difficult for them (and sometimes also for me).
+It failed, because the code was too difficult for them.
 All they are able to do is to manipulate the parameters.

 Nevertheless, I judge tis lesson high.
 Students were very interested and engaged.
 Their skills, both in physics and informatics, increased.